kalebalebachew/Goal-Setter/README.md

 # Goal-SetterApp-API

 ## Description
-GoalSetter API that lets users create delete update their goals it also has an authentication using jwt. could easily be integrated with a frontend application
+GoalSetter API that lets users create delete update their goals and it could easily be integrated with a frontend application

 ## Features